-The farmers that make our mohair & merino wool products happen …
+The farmers that make our mohair and merino wool products happen …

 Glen works with our farmers, assuring ethical animal and land stewardship.
 He develops cooperative farmer relationships, and provides oversight for quality control of both the animal fiber and conservation practices.